Trump Attacks Democratic Congresswomen With White Nationalist Rhetoric

 And targeting the four women is part of a larger strategy on the right to make them and their outspoken left-edge policy ideas an effigy and shackle for the Democratic Party and its eventual presidential nominee.

-The pushback
+The reaction

 In addition to courting media-grabbing outrage and blowing a bigger-than-usual dog whistle for his base, President Trump seems to have been trying to spotlight or further enflame the tension between the four congresswomen and Speaker Pelosi.
 Trump even implied that Pelosi would agree with his idea of getting rid of the women.

-Note: This post has been updated to include additional commentary and President Trump’s second round of comments.